News and Events

 Q: Will we do anything beyond reading and discussing?

-A: In prior forums, this space has been used to create a symposium of professors or guest speakers, travel to local conferences or talks, and hold workshops.
+A: In prior forms, this space has been used to create a symposium of professors or guest speakers, travel to local conferences or talks, and hold workshops.
 Such things could become available if there is enough interest!

 Join our Ethics Bowl Team!